sled-group/compute-guide/whistler/remote-desktop.md

 ssh -J <uniqname>@login.itd.umich.edu  -L 59000:localhost:5902 -C -N -l <uniqname> sled-whistler.eecs.umich.edu
 ```

 Then, on your laptop, open your favorite VNC client.
 For macOS users, the Finder already has a built-in VNC tool: `Go > Connect to Server`.
+(Btw, I recommend checkout `RealVNC` client for Mac users - it seems to be faster.)

 To connect:
 - Host: localhost